openstack/horizon/doc/source/topics/settings.rst

 .. versionadded:: 10.0.0(Newton)

-Template loaders defined here will be be loaded at the end of TEMPLATE_LOADERS, after the CACHED_TEMPLATE_LOADERS and will never have a cached output.
+Template loaders defined here will be loaded at the end of TEMPLATE_LOADERS, after the CACHED_TEMPLATE_LOADERS and will never have a cached output.

 ``NG_TEMPLATE_CACHE_AGE``